jpane24/OVtool/README.md

     #> [1] "NOTE: Covariates with absolute correlation with
     outcome greater than 0.3: eps7p_0 (Actual: 0.509), tss_0
     (Actual: 0.423), dss9_0 (Actual: 0.420)"

+### 4.3.4 Recommendations for reporting the sensitivty analysis

 Finally, we will run the `summary.ov` function to receive the tool’s recommendations.